-Jupyter comes with a command line utility jupyter nbconvert that can transform a jupyter notebook into different formats.
-Furthermore, it has options to tweak the output.
-For instance, the execute
+Jupyter comes with a command line utility jupyter nbconvert that can transform

-flag executes the notebook before transforming it while the clear-output
+notebook before transforming it while the clear-output

-flag is supposed to remove outputs from the notebook.
-Thus, if you want to execute the notebook notebook.ipynb
+remove outputs from the notebook.
+Thus, if you want to execute the notebook

-and transform it into a pdf file afterwards, you can issue the command
+and transform it into a pdf file afterwards, you can issue the

-jupyter nbconvert notebook.ipynb –execute –to pdf
+1jupyter nbconvert notebook.ipynb --execute --to pdf

 I stumbled upon the following problem when I tried to create a make

-target for the SCP project.
+the SCP project.
 The make

-target should do the following: It should clear the output of a specified notebook, execute it and then export it as a pdf file.
+output of a specified notebook, execute it and then export it as a pdf file.

 Problem description